 - (i) A Capital Management Framework which includes setting of risk appetite or risk tolerance level as well as determine Individual Target Capital Level ("ITCL") that commensurate with own risk profile and control environment through comprehensive Stress Testing.
-As at to date, the Company has established a Risk Appetite Statement and performed the comprehensive Stress Testing for ITCL Review required under ICAAP; and - (ii) To maintain a sound Capital Management to ensure insurers operate at a level above ITCL all the time.
+The Company has established a Risk Appetite Statement and performs the comprehensive Stress Testing for ITCL Review required under ICAAP annually; and - (ii) To maintain a sound Capital Management to ensure insurers operate at a level above ITCL all the time.